Exclusive: Daimler rebuffs Geely offer to buy stake; Geely still hopeful of a deal - sources

 The maker of Mercedes-Benz cars has previously held similar discussions about an investment from BAIC.
 But Daimler has consistently refused to issue new shares out of concern for existing shareholders.

-Other recent potential deals involving global and Chinese automakers include Ford Motor Co’s announcement in August that it is looking at setting up an electric car venture with Chinese firm Zotye Automobile Co Ltd.
+Other recent potential deals involving global and Chinese automakers include Ford Motor Co’s (F.N) announcement in August that it is looking at setting up an electric car venture with Chinese firm Zotye Automobile Co Ltd (000980.SZ).

 Any deal involving an equity stake in Daimler would be Geely’s largest since it bought Volvo for $1.8 billion in 2010.
 This week, Geely and Volvo launched the first car in China under their new brand, Lynk & Co, which the Chinese group intends to eventually take global.